 How ETFs Are Traded

-ETFs are traded during market hours.
+They are traded during market hours.

 You need a demat and trading account.

-ETFs can be bought and sold anytime during the day.
+They can be bought and sold anytime during the day.

 This flexibility attracts active and passive investors.